npkgz/cli-progress/README.md

 ### Example 3 - Custom Payload ###

+The payload object keys should only contain keys matching standard `\w+` regex!

 ```js
 // create new progress bar with custom token "speed"
 const bar = new _progress.Bar({